 The University is led by its President and Vice-Chancellor, supported by the Registrar and Chief Operating Officer and Pro-Vice-Chancellors, each with specific portfolios.

-There are three Faculty groupings, each headed up by a Dean, and there are 20 Schools each run by a Head of School, supported by a School Manager.
+There are three Faculty groupings, each headed up by a Pro-Vice-Chancellor, and there are 20 Schools each run by a Head of School, supported by a School Manager.

 This page contains profiles of the University's management team and the organisational structure.
 Click on the images to fast-track to an individual profile.

 |President and Vice-Chancellor|||

 |Heads of School||

 The position of University Chancellor is held by leading Irish-American businessman and noted humanitarian, Thomas J Moran.
 A native New Yorker with ancestral roots in Fermanagh and Cavan, Tom Moran is listed as one of the top 100 Irish-American business people in the USA.
 He has been President and Chief Executive Officer of the Mutual of America Life Insurance Company since October 1994, the first person to have been appointed President from within the Company.